 The Manus Recording Project Collective is a collaboration between Samad Abdul, Farhad Bandesh, Behrouz Boochani, Samad Abdul, Shamindan Kanapathi, Kazem Kazemi and Abdul Aziz Muhamat on Manus, and André Dao, Jon Tjhia and me in Melbourne.

-Find out more about the work, including an updated list of the recordings made so far, at the Eavesdropping website.
+Find out more about the work, including an updated list of the recordings made so far, or check out the Eavesdropping website.
 Visit the exhibition!
 You have until October 28, 2018.